ChangLiuNJU/ChangLiuNJU.github.io/_posts/2014-06-06-Operting-System-Bootloader.md

 	.long   gdt                    # GDT地址
 {% endhighlight %}

-And at the "gdt:" section, we defined three segments NULL, Code Segment and Data Segment with macro SEG\_NULLASM and SEG\_ASM, which are implemented in `asm.h`.
+And at the `gdt:` section, we defined three segments NULL, Code Segment and Data Segment with macro SEG\_NULLASM and SEG\_ASM, which are implemented in `asm.h`.

-Then the "ljmp" command jump to the "start32" label where the Protected Mode begins.Note that, here the GDT\_ENTRY is the segment selector which point to the code segment, the 1st item of GDT.
+Then the `ljmp` command jump to the `start32` label where the Protected Mode begins.Note that, here the GDT\_ENTRY is the segment selector which point to the code segment, the 1st item of GDT.

 {% highlight gas %}
 .code32